internetguru/flow/README.md

 This software is licensed under the CC BY-NC-SA license.
 There is NO WARRANTY, to the extent permitted by law.
 See the [LICENSE](LICENSE) file.

-For commercial use of this software, training, and custom development, please contact the authors at info@internetguru.io
+For commercial use, a nominal fee may be applicable based on the company size and the nature of their product.
+In many instances, this could result in no fees being charged at all.

+Please do not hesitate to reach out to us for inquiries related to seminars, workshops, training, integration, support, custom development, and additional services.
+We are more than happy to assist you.

 ## Donation